 - There are many ways to help reduce estate taxes – from retirement accounts to charities to gifts which you give while you are still living, your estate planner will understand each of these issues and will be able to advise you better to your specific circumstances.

 Bailey Quick-Law is a Northern MI Attorney serving clients in Gaylord, Grayling, Kalkaska and throughout all of Northern Michigan.
-If you have estate planning questions or are looking for an estate planning or probate attorney who can help you in dealing with your estate, The Law Offices of Daniel J. Harris, P.C. can help you.
+If you have estate planning questions or are looking for an estate planning or probate attorney who can help you in dealing with your estate, Harris Law can help you.
 To set up your free consultation, call us today at 231.347.4444 or fill out the free consultation form to your right.
 It is never too early or too late to make a plan for your estate.